cijhho123/MACS-Assignments/Readme.md

 # The assignments
+Each Folder contain PDF of the assignments, the ipynb (Jupyter notebook) Skeleton file, and the solution.

 ## Assignment 0 - Intro + Logarithm & Exponent
 * Introduction of course's resources and organization: website, Zoom, Google Colab, Python.
 * Logarithm and exponent as mathematical functions, and their role in performing stable floating-point computations in computer science.